 I’ve been painting for 50+ years, but made the switch from acrylics to oils 4 years ago.
 Having worked as a designer in the architectural field for my career my interest in the old architecture in Pueblo is the subject matter for many of my paintings.
 I am inspired by Claude Monet, Tom Thompson, Edward Hopper and Stephen Magsig.
 In teaching myself to paint I copied many of their paintings in order to learn their brush strokes to help create my own work.

 I have been painting consistently since the early 1980's.
 I paint both in watercolor and acrylics.
 I worked for the Space Shuttle Program in CA and in Houston from 1976 until the Shuttle retired in 2011.
 My work anymore is basically abstract.

-For Dave photography, literally “drawing with light, is as much or more about the light than it is about any particular subject matter.
-As a result his interests range from landscape to still life and product photography.
-For the past few years he has photographed numerous events ranging from outdoor events for the Southern Colorado Horseman’s Society and the Pueblo Zoo to “black tie” events for the Red Cross, Pueblo City County Library District and the Sangre de Cristo Arts Center.
+For me, photography is literally “drawing with light" as much or more about the light than it is about any particular subject matter.
+My interests range from landscape to still life and product photography.
+I photograph events ranging from outdoor events for the Southern Colorado Horseman’s Society and the Pueblo Zoo to “black tie” events for the Red Cross, Pueblo City County Library District and the Sangre de Cristo Arts Center.